-Sekishu washi is produced in the western part (Iwami region) of Shimane Prefecture.
-It is a traditional craft with a long history of around 1300 years.
-The name Sekishu is found in writings from olden times, the Heian period, and a statement to the effect that in the Nara period, KAKINOMOTO no Hitomaro “taught the populace to make Japanese paper” appears in some writings from the Edo period as well.
+Sekishu washi is a traditional Japanese paper produced in the Iwami region of Shimane prefecture.
+As an ancient craft, it has a history of around 1300 years.
+The name Sekishu is found in writings from the Heian period (794-1185).
+There is also a statement from the Edo period (1603-1868), about how during the Nara period (710-794), Kakinomoto no Hitomaro (notable poet and aristocrat) “taught the populace to make Japanese paper”.

-Although it is slightly inferior in toughness, the paper is smooth and flexible.
+Although slightly inferior in toughness, the paper is smooth and flexible.
 Its soft sheen makes it suitable for use in printing and for calligraphy.
-The fibers in Sekishu ganpi paper is a form of washi made from ganpi fibers, which are about 3 mm in length and of the greatest delicacy, but resistant to insect damage, as well as tolerating humidity well.
-The finished ganpi paper is glossy and translucent and is used in a large variety of products, including paper for calligraphy, certificates of merit, paper for dyeing, stationery, and so on.
+Sekishu gampi paper is made from gampi fibers which are about 3 mm in length and incredibly delicate, but resistant to insect damage, as well as tolerant of humidity.
+Gampi paper is glossy, translucent, and used in a large variety of products, including paper for calligraphy, certificates of merit, paper for dyeing, and stationery.

 General Production Process

 The plant materials used for Sekishu washi are locally grown kozo, mitsumata, and wild gampi.
 The wood is cut at a diagonal angle and in approximately meter long segments by a sickle.
 Once the wood has been aligned and cut, it is steamed in a bamboo steamer, which makes the peeling of the core material and outside skin easier to do.
 The branch is held in one hand and the bark in the other, and then both are wedged between the feet so that the bark can be stripped from the branches in such a way that the stripped barks make a cylindrical shape.
 The black bark is tied in bundles and dried naturally with outside air.
 After it has been dried partially, it is stored.